Ashikaga Gakkō: History

 There are various theories and controversies as to when the Ashikaga Gakkō was founded, ranging from the early Heian period to the Kamakura period, with sometime around the year 839 or 842 being the most likely based on documentary evidence.
 The school had declined in the first half of the Muromachi period but was revived by Uesugi Norizane in 1432 when he became lord of the surrounding Shimotsuke Province.
-Ujizane invited priest from Engaku-ji in Kamakura and donated books from his own collection to revitalize the schools and as a result Ashikaga Gakkō again attracted were students from all over the country.
+Ujizane invited priest from Engaku-ji in Kamakura and donated books from his own collection to revitalize the schools and as a result Ashikaga Gakkō again attracted students from all over the country.
 He also fixed the curriculum around Chinese classical literature, Confucianism, Liezi, Zhuangzi, Shiji, I Ching and Chinese medicine.
 Although the instructors were mostly Zen monks, the school was a center for Confucianism and secular learning, with the teaching of Buddhist theology and doctrines expressly excluded.
 During the Sengoku period studies also included practical sciences, and an alternative "light curriculum" was devised for the sons of military commanders rather than full-time scholars.
 Tuition was free and students were expected to find accommodation at local private houses.
 The school had a garden to grow its own food and an herb garden to raise medicinal herbs.